TheDeployOnRails/TheRailsDeploy/README.md

  pngout : Not found
 ```

-Add Missing Env variable LC_ALL to `.bashrc` and reload it
+Add Missing ENV variable LC_ALL for Perl to `.bashrc` and reload it

 ```
+# sudo locale-gen
+# sudo dpkg-reconfigure locales

 echo '''export LC_ALL="en_US.UTF-8"' >> ~/.bashrc
 source ~/.bashrc
 ```